Bakassi conflict: BNL campaign (2021–present)

 In September 2023, Cameroonian forces carried out an offensive against the BNL in Bakassi.
 Cameroonian and Nigerian troops jointly repelled an attack on a ship in the Gulf of Guinea.
 Airstrikes were carried out against a BNL camp in Ine Mba forest.
 In September 2023, Cameroonian forces ousted the BNL from the town of Abana.
 Days later, gunmen suspected to be BNL ambushed and killed 7 BIR members. and beheaded 3 BIR members.
 In response, Black Marine carried out a raid against a joint Nigerian-Cameroonian patrol at the border, using a speedboat to throw explosives at soldiers and killing four.
 On 12 October, BNL bombed and ambushed a Cameroonian patrol in Abana, killing 5 BIR soldiers.
 On 15 October, the Nigerian 13 Brigade under Brigadier Gen. E.I.
 Okoro launched "Operation Still Waters 3" at Ikang in Bakassi, officially to combat the local piracy.
 On the next day, a battle in Idabato subdivision resulted in two BNL militants and five BIR soldiers being injured.
 On 31 October BNL repelled the invasion on idabato by BIR forces killing 3 of their troops.
 On 2 November Cameroon soldiers launched airstrikes in BnL camps however no casualties were reported.
 On 6 November Cameroon carried an airstrike in a Black Marines camp killing two of their members but failed to destroy the camp due to heavy shootout.
 On Monday 13 November BNL bombed two military gunboats.

 On 18 November 2023 militants suspected to be Black marine bombed a prison allowing 15 to escape while leaving 12 Cameroon gendarme s dead in Idabato Subdivision, however no group claimed responsibility for the attack.
 On 21 November 2023 the Black marine recaptured the oil firms killing 10 BIR soldiers.
 On 29 November Cameroon released camera drones on Biafra militants.

-In December 5, 2023 Militants managed to intercept a Cameroon Jet after it failed to bomb a hideout.
+On December 5, 2023 Militants managed to intercept a Cameroon Jet after it failed to bomb a hideout.
 However on 6 December Cameroon forces invaded the BNL camp.
 3 Nigerian troops were killed while trying to invade a militant hideout. and 9 of them with Cameroon forces were killed later on by militants.

 In January 2024, due to increased attacks on Bakassi by Biafran militants there was a protest in Douala and Yaounde and BnL started taking down foreign flags despite the efforts by Cameroon and Nigerian forces.
 On February 5, the Black Marines attacked a joint Cameroonian-Nigerian border patrol, reportedly killing at least 17 soldiers.
 Then on February 27 militants suspected to be Black marines invaded Cameroon's Kombo Abedimo Capital in Bakassi and intercepted Cameroon forces killing 5 while one separatist was killed.